adonespitogo/gulp-cordova-build-android/README.md

 The format of the key file.
 The default is to auto-detect based on the file extension.

+##### releaseApk

+Type: `string`

+Sometimes, the `cordova build --release android` produces diferrent apk file/s instead of `android-release.apk`.
+Specify the apk file to be copied to the `gulp.dest()` folder by passing the release apk filename to this option.

 ## Related

 See [`gulp-cordova`](https://github.com/SamVerschueren/gulp-cordova) for the full list of available packages.